2015 Sousse attacks: Aftermath

 Immediately after the attack, the flight JAF5017, on its way to Enfidha-Hammamet International Airport, was redirected to Brussels.
 German tour operator TUI offered German tourists the opportunity to fly back to Germany and to cancel or adjust their bookings in Tunisia.
 British tour operator Thomson announced that flights to Tunisia would be cancelled until at least 9 July 2015, with ten flights departing on the evening of the attacks to bring 2,500 customers in the resort back to the United Kingdom.
 EasyJet and Thomas Cook announced that customers planning to visit Tunisia would be able to change their travel plans free of charge.

-Hotels were targeted in attacks to undermine tourism and because they were considered "brothels" by ISIS.
+Hotels were targeted in attacks to undermine tourism and because they were considered "brothels" by IS.
 Both tourism and the related industries accounted for up to 14.9% of the Tunisian economy in 2014.

 The United Kingdom's Home Secretary Theresa May and Foreign Office Minister Tobias Ellwood visited the site of the shooting on 29 June 2015.
 It was also announced that a Royal Air Force aircraft would be sent to repatriate bodies and evacuate the injured back to the UK.
 On 29 June an RAF Boeing C-17 Globemaster III flew from RAF Brize Norton to Tunisia to recover four British victims, with the C17 returning via Birmingham Airport to unload one patient, and returning to Brize Norton with the other three.

-On 29 June, the House of Commons chamber observed a minute of silence shortly before the Prime Minister David Cameron announced that a national minute of silence would be held on 3 July 2015 at 12:00 local time to remember the victims, exactly one week on from the attacks.
+On 29 June, the House of Commons chamber observed a minute of silence shortly before the UK Prime Minister, David Cameron, announced that a national minute of silence would be held on 3 July 2015 at 12:00 local time to remember the victims, exactly one week on from the attacks.
 Cameron later led several COBRA meetings.
 The Foreign Office sent a team to the hotel to support British survivors and learn more about the British victims.
 The Metropolitan Police Deputy Assistant Commissioner announced a heightened police presence and security for Armed Forces Day and Pride London events taking place in London over the weekend.
 On 28 June 2015, the Queen said she and the Duke of Edinburgh were shocked by the attack and offered their deepest sympathy to the injured.
 Sixteen British counter-terrorism police were deployed to Tunisia in the direct aftermath of the attacks, and almost 400 officers were sent to British airports to identify potential witnesses to the attack who had returned home.